myaomeow/myaomeow.github.io/_pages/curriculum-vitae.md

 Website and mobile iOS app to make information on contraceptives more accessible.
 Users are able to see what their (anonymized) social media contacts and community members use for birth control and sexual health.
 By making contraceptive usage data more transparent and easily accessible, we hope to encourage more engaged conversations between patients and their healthcare providers.
 This project is a collaboration between the [USC EMERGE Lab](https://www.theemergelab.com) and [AtriaConnect](https://www.atriaconnect.org).
 Written using ```Swift```, ```Xcode```, ```Firebase```, ```HTML/CSS```, and ```Jekyll```.

+### **Dimensions of Social Distancing for COVID-19** (July 2020)

+Using computational modeling and analytical methods from thermodynamics, I demonstrated [here](/projects/dimensions-of-coronavirus/index.html) that more effective social distancing measures could be put in place even if only a small percentage of the population socially distances.

-### **Plasmid Homology Analyzer** (June 2020)
+### **Recombination Checker** (June 2020)

-[Java program](/projects/plasmid-homology-analyzer/index.html) that takes a DNA sequence string and checks for potential sites of DNA recombination given a set of parameters.
-Takes into account minimum homology length, maximum allows homology mismatch, and predicted DNA secondary structures to output potential sites where DNA could be excised due to sequence homology.
+This [Java program](/projects/plasmid-homology-analyzer/index.html) takes a DNA sequence string and checks for potential sites of DNA recombination given a set of parameters.
+It takes into account minimum homology length, maximum allows homology mismatch, and predicted DNA secondary structures to output potential sites where DNA could be excised due to sequence homology.

 ### **MCAT Study Guide** (June 2019 - December 2019)